 Chrysanthemum leaves are delicious in hotpot, and also in fish soups.
 They have a very unique flavor, and can’t be easily replaced with something else.
 Commonly found at East Asia-focused markets, from Chinatown to H-Mart.

 Dill is commonly found in mainstream groceries, and at some specialized Southeast Asian markets.
 It is an essential ingredient for Lao and Isaan stews, and can also be eaten raw with dips.
+See here for a post on a classic Lao stew with dill.

 Green Onion 葱花